 benefit of this tool specifically

-- creates generic java platform for building tests written in java
+- creates generic platform for building tests that can test just about anything

-- allows site to be tested in maven/jenkins/gradle toolchain
+- allows site to be tested automatically, before and after changes, and periodically

-- safely manages credentials, excluding them from shared repo
+- safely manages credentials, excluding them from shared storage

-- Use manual testing with scripts and checklists.
+- Test manually with user scripts and checklists.
 This is how we currently do things.
 It is error-prone and in many cases problems have slipped through.
 It does not give developers immediate feedback and is expensive to do for multiple devices.
 Also, it does not have the same reach as automated testing.

 Consider the business value of what you are doing at every phase of the software development lifecycle.
 Special attention should be paid during very expensive undertakings, such as while writing software, and while acquiring and configuring new systems.
 Write brief business impact statements to help developers and others stay focused on the intent of the effort.
 When making a justification, consider benefits other than revenue lift and cost reduction: strategic value, risk reduction, velocity, and undesirability of alternative courses of action.

 Getting there should be easy and fast.
 Please feel to set up a call to talk about this, your bucket list, or maybe a cool product or service you're pitching.